DerBrunoIR/SystemGoverner/README.md

 # imports omitted

 if __name__ == '__main__':
-    # In this example we store the entire configuration in a single Chain object.
+    # In this example, we store the entire configuration in a single Chain object.
-    # A Chain contains other States and allows to call methods like ensure_installed on all of them.
+    # A Chain contains other States and allows calling methods like ensure_installed on all of them.
     Chain(
         Print("# install flatpak, add flathub repository and install discord"),
         # This operation can be configured using a sequence of actions